Please read through thoroughly about location restrictions for Autopsy Services.

 Dr. Satish Chundru is a board-certified forensic pathologist.
 He has extensive experience and has performed thousands of forensic autopsies, providing him with a unique insight into determining the cause of death and any mitigating factors.

-Serving Texas and Nevada, Dr. Chundru provides compassionate, thoughtful care and a precise, comprehensive approach to forensic autopsies.
+Serving Texas, Nevada, and Utah, Dr. Chundru provides compassionate, thoughtful care and a precise, comprehensive approach to forensic autopsies.
 His experience in forensic autopsies and as an expert witness has given him the ability to ascertain the information families need to move on after a loved one’s passing.

 What Can a Forensic Autopsy Do for You?

 A family may request a forensic autopsy for any death they feel has an uncertain diagnosis, or if they want a second opinion in determining the cause or circumstances that led to a loved one’s passing.

 While most suspicious or unnatural deaths warrant a forensic autopsy, a medical examiner’s office can review medical records and the situations around a person’s death and decide a forensic autopsy is unnecessary.
 In those situations, families may pursue a private or forensic autopsy.